diogorrio/discovering_fm_for_treewidth/README.md

         net start MySQL80
     Don't forget to stop the server when you are done. net stop MySQL80
-3. Assure the login credentials are set accordingly
+3. Assure the login credentials are set accordingly.
 4. Make use of the database functionalities.
     a) If you want access to the already found minimal forbidden minors:
         Load the provided database file(s) under docs/results/sql on the server.